Every Child Deserves a Forever Family

 - Criminal background checks required for all adult household members

 How Long Does It Take?

 - Adoption home study takes approximately four to six months

 - A youth must be placed in a home for a minimum of six months before the court will hold a hearing for finalization.

 How Much Does It Cost?

-Children Services imposes no fees for adoption services, however, legal and court fees must be paid.
-The average cost of these fees is around $1,100.00.
-Assistance may be available to help with legal fees when necessary.
+Children Services imposes no fees for adoption services, but legal and court fees must be paid.
+These costs vary, but they can be well over $1,000.
+Assistance may be available to help if you qualify.